t-mullen/realtime-collaboration-spec/README.md

 All ranges are in bytes, with an exclusive right side. ie) `0:2` implies the byte range is the first byte and second byte.

 ### InitMessage
 The first message in the protocol.
-Followed by HeaderMessage.
+Followed by SupportMessage.
 Has no length prefix.
 ```
 0:4   - Protocol version
 4:36  - The peer's 256-bit unique public idenitifer
 ```

 ### SupportMessage
 Declares the supported extension features.
+Followed by HeaderMessage.
 ```
 0:4     - Feature identifier
 4:8     - Feature identifier